 You can guess that this wood swing needed a good clean up job first.

-First, clean your outdoor wood furniture.
+Clean your outdoor wood furniture

 I used a mix of 1:1 water and bleach solution and sprayed it all over the wood and let it sit for about thirty minutes.
 A side note; the bleach will lighten the wood.
 If you don’t want to alter the wood color, try using a less abrasive cleaner like vinegar.